-We caught a glimpse of Nanda Vigo a few weeks ago at the HangarBicocca in Milan, happily perusing the spatial environments of Lucio Fontana (1899-1968), with whom she collaborated in the years before his death, particularly on a piece called Utopia.
-Born in 1936, Vigo is a pioneer who has never stopped experimenting.
-She is currently more popular than ever with young designers, artists, collectors and all those who appreciate indefinable personalities that cannot be categorised in artistic currents or sectors of human knowledge.
+We caught a glimpse of Nanda Vigo in an exhibition in HangarBicocca in Milan back in 2017, happily perusing the spatial environments of Lucio Fontana (1899-1968), with whom she collaborated in the years before his death, particularly on a piece called Utopia.
+Born in 1936 and recently passed away, Vigo was a pioneer who has never stopped experimenting.
+In the last years of her life she came to be more popular than ever among young designers, artists, collectors and all those who appreciate indefinable personalities that cannot be categorised in artistic currents or sectors of human knowledge.
 Vigo has been one of the few to integrate architecture, design and art.
 Her rooms made of light are dreamlike places suspended in space and time, yet they never stray from the rational structure given by modern architecture.
 Along with Fontana and Giuseppe Terragni, Gio Ponti was a reference to her, the maestro from whom she learned the total and eclectic art of conceiving space.
-There are traces of her work in the pages of Domus, highlights of a career that brought a young Milanese woman to become the iconic figure she is today.
+There are traces of her work in the pages of Domus, highlighting of a career that brought a young Milanese woman to become an international iconic figure.

 In February 1965, the magazine published an atrium she designed in an apartment building in Milan.
 The singular furnishing of this space is a rare example of contemporary artwork effectively integrated into the architectural surroundings.
 The project contains one piece by Fontana and one by Enrico Castellani.
 A Cronotopo by Vigo made of sliding panes of acid-etched and textured glass features on a wall of the atrium, reflecting and multiplying natural light.
 In the same issue (number 423), we find another lesser-known project of hers, an experimental, unbuilt "cemetery in the form of a tower".